 3.

 Although there are exceptions, women's names are more likely to have two to three syllables while men's names are more likely to have three to four syllables.
-Traditional women's names end with "ko" at the end, but there are many names that don't follow this pattern.
+Traditional women's names end with at the end, but there are many names that don't follow this pattern.